Top Ten Sumo Power Ranking by Year

 Most Disappointing Rikishi

 Technically, Aminishiki, whose power ranking decreased 34 points, went down the furthest.
 Realistically, however, Aminishiki’s decrease is due to age and injury (his right leg seems more heavily bandaged every basho) and therefore he can’t fairly be termed the most disappointing.
 I’m jointly awarding this to stablemates Tochinoshin and Tochiozan, whose power rankings decreased 21 and 17 points, respectively.
 They both have been extremely disappointing this year, unable to produce at the top level and highly inconsistent.
 They are each only 24 years old, so it’s possible they can turn things around in the next few years, but a lot of polish has come off their respective (not respected) reputations this year.
-(A dishonorable mention goes out to Aran, whose crappy henka-filled push-me-pull-you sumo is a puzzlement from one of the most physically powerful rikishi around.)
+(A dishonorable mention goes out to Aran, whose crappy henka-filled push-me-pull-you sumo is a puzzlement from one of the most physically powerful rikishi around.)Rookie of the Year

 It was a good year for newcomers.
 Myogiryu may well turn out to be the best of the lot in the long haul, but he’s only had one tournament at the top.
 Tochinowaka has been at the top longer and performed well throughout, even when facing the top rikishi, and deserves this award.